jantman/biweeklybudget/docs/source/app_usage.rst

   priced in USD, and currently only supports wishlists on the US amazon.com site; these are limitations of the upstream project used for wishlist parsing.
-* The Fuel Log currently calls the volume of fuel units "gallons", probably specifies "dollars" or "$" in the UI, and calls the units of distance "miles".
-  There's nothing mathematical that would prevent it from handling Kilometers per Liter or any other combination of distance, volume and cost.
-If anyone outside of the US is interested in using it, I'll gladly make those parts of the user interface configurable as well.
 * The database storage of monetary values assumes that they will all be a decimal number, and currently only allows for six digits to the left of the decimal and four digits to the right; this applies to all monetary units from